-Our free Letter K Tracing Worksheet selection are for those who are learning to write the alphabet in homeschool, preschool or kindergarten.
+Our free Letter K Tracing Worksheets are perfect for those who are learning to write the alphabet in homeschool, preschool or kindergarten.

 What else have you done to help your child understand the alphabet in the past?
 A game of I-Spy?
 Singing Alphabet songs?
 Draw on the sand?
 If you have them, do they want to practice using their fingers in sprinkles or rainbow drops?

 Or perhaps they could draw on your back and you draw the same on a piece of paper and vice versa.
 I used to get the kids to do this as an English teacher in pairs.
 You can get two pairs to race if you want to add a little excitement.